edaehn/bitsgalore.github.io/_drafts/2020-02-19-offline-digital-carriers-kb-deposit-collection.md

 ## Carrier type codes not based on controlled vocabulary

-The main piece of information to go by here is the value of the Dublin Core *extent* field.
+The main piece of information to go by here is the value of the Dublin Core *extent* field[^1].
 However, in our catalog the values of this field are not set from a controlled vocabulary, which means that one particular carrier type can be represented by different values.
 For example, here are some variations I found for CD-ROMs:

 - cdrom
 - cd-rom